 Career opportunities and salaries will vary based on multiple factors, including geographic location, prior work experience, and education level.

-According to information from the Bureau of Labor Statistics, below are some of the highest-paying careers in Ohio and their annual median salaries.
+According to information from the Bureau of Labor Statistics, these are some of the highest-paying careers in Ohio.

 |Careers||Annual Median Salaries|

 |Physicians, All Other||$184,850|